JabRef/jabref/README.md

 # JabRef Fork - Issue #296 - Adding Ctrl+J to jump to a field

 JabRef is an open-source, cross-platform citation and reference management tool.
-FOr more info on JabRef, click [here](https://github.com/JabRef/jabref?tab=readme-ov-file#readme)
+For more info on JabRef, click [here](https://github.com/JabRef/jabref?tab=readme-ov-file#readme).
 In this repository, we aim to tackle [Issue #296](https://github.com/orgs/JabRef/projects/5/views/1?pane=issue&itemId=14151869&issue=koppor%7Cjabref%7C296) to add a function to give users easier access for navigating fields.

 ### Proposed Steps